neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

-# KRUSTY
+# KRUSTY - Case A

-In this tutorial, you will learn how to:

-- Couple OpenMC via temperature and heat source feedback to MOOSE for the KRUSTY reactor
+In this tutorial, you will learn how to couple OpenMC via temperature and heat source feedback to MOOSE for the KRUSTY reactor.
-- Control the resolution of physics feedback received by OpenMC

 To access this tutorial,